kallenlonbom/fer2013/README.md

 ## Usage

-Ensure fer2013 files train.csv, test.csv, and icml_face_data.csv from Kaggle are in the repository, in a folder named "data"
+Ensure fer2013 files train.csv, test.csv, and icml_face_data.csv from Kaggle are in the repository, in a folder named "fer2013"

 To demo trained model: ```python model_demo.py```